cedalo/streamsheets-documentation/source/functions/streamsheet/read.rst

      - Optional.
 Direction how data will be aligned, if a dictionary is read.
 FALSE aligns the keys vertically, TRUE aligns the keys horizontally.
 By default the function tries to conclude from the size of the target range, which direction is used.
 So defining this is only necessary if rows and columns are equal.
-   * - CacheLastValue
+   * - ReturnPossibleError
      - Optional.
 If this is set to TRUE #NA! will be returned if no data is available.
-To return last read value or a default value if none was read before specify FALSE.
+If set to FALSE last read value will be returned or a default value if none was read before.
 Default is FALSE.

 **Return Value**